Taylor Swift ticket meltdown sparks outrage about Ticketmaster's power - KESQ

 And fans who want to attend those events have virtually no alternative other than to pay the substantial fees tacked onto the ticket prices by Ticketmaster.

 Past efforts to rein in Ticketmaster control over the ticket market have failed.
 Pearl Jam dropped its effort in 1995.
-The Justice Department and the states gave approval of to the Live Nation-Ticketmaster combination, although with some oversight.
+The Justice Department and the states gave approval of to the Live Nation-Ticketmaster combination, but did call for some oversight.
+Now, the matter might not end there.

 The-CNN-Wire